HRI-EU/GDL4DesignApps/README.md

 The core methods of our software are implemented in the [`preprocess_methods.py`](include/preprocess_methods.py).
 The methods are divided in five classes:

-+ [CAE2PC](include/preprocess_methods.py#L98): This class contains the methods for sampling 3D point clouds from computer aided design/engineering (CAD/E) models, _e.g._ STL meshes.
++ [CAE2PC](gdl4designapps/preprocess_methods.py#L96): This class contains the methods for sampling 3D point clouds from computer aided design/engineering (CAD/E) models, _e.g._ STL meshes.

-+ [PC_AE](include/preprocess_methods.py#L583): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training the 3D point cloud autoencoder utilized in our research.
++ [PC_AE](gdl4designapps/preprocess_methods.py#L581): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training the 3D point cloud autoencoder utilized in our research.

-+ [PC_VAE](include/preprocess_methods.py#L850): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training the 3D point cloud variational autoencoder utilized in our research.
++ [PC_VAE](gdl4designapps/preprocess_methods.py#L848): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training the 3D point cloud variational autoencoder utilized in our research.

++ **New!** [Point2FFD](gdl4designapps/preprocess_methods.py#L1199): This class contains the functions to generate the parameters and corresponding Tensorflow graph for training Point2FFD, an architecture that generates polygonal meshes from input 3D point cloud representations.

-+ [losses](include/preprocess_methods.py#L1201): Class that comprises the functions to calculate the mean-squared distance (MSD) and Kullback-Leibler divergence (KLD) on GPU for training the architectures.
++ [losses](gdl4designapps/preprocess_methods.py#L1629): Class that comprises the functions to calculate the mean-squared distance (MSD) and Kullback-Leibler divergence (KLD) on GPU for training the architectures.
 The Chamfer Distance (CD) is also available, however only for computation on CPU.

-+ [arch_training](include/preprocess_methods.py#L1261): Class with the functions to train the deep-generative models.
++ [arch_training](gdl4designapps/preprocess_methods.py#L726): Class with the functions to train the deep-generative models.
 Examples of applications are available [here](examples).

 ### Applications